Bailieborough: Schools

 The town has a secondary school, Bailieborough Community School, which is the only second-level institution in the town.
 It is adjacent to the local Catholic church, one of the churches serving the parish of Killann.
 There are two primary schools in the town: St Anne's Primary School and The Model School.

 Transport

 Dublin is just over an hour's driving time by the nearby M3 motorway via Kells.
 Bailieborough is at the meeting-point of regional roads R165, R178 and R191.

 Bus Éireann route 108 provides service to Kells with onward connections to Dublin and Dublin Airport.
 Route 166 provides service to Cavan and Dundalk.

 Sport

-The local Gaelic football club is Bailieboro Shamrocks.
+The local Gaelic football club is Bailieborough Shamrocks.
 Their home ground is at St Anne's Park and the club has won five Cavan Senior Football championships.

+The local association football club is Bailieboro Celtic A.F.C., with the club's alumni including professional players Cillian Sheridan and Leanne Kiernan.

 Surrounding areas

 Points of interest in the surrounding area include a viewpoint over Lough an Lae, and the natural environment of Town Lake (situated within the town) and Castle Lake (to the north).
 There is a walking trail around Castle Lake, through part of the former Bailieborough Castle estate.